 We turned our global mission attention to the Abaya ADP.
 Faith’s World Vision Child Sponsorship Ambassador Donna Touros began working with our congregation to focus sponsoring children in the ADP.
-The Faith congregation embraced the opportunity and since have sponsored over 100 children in the ADP.
+The Faith congregation embraced the opportunity and are currently sponsoring 69 children in the ADP.
 Our mission ministry did a fundraiser for a water project in 2010, and collected $19,000 in contributions from the congregation to build a 6,604 US gallon water reservoir with one distribution point that serves approximately 2,000 members of a kebele (neighborhood community).

 In 2012, Faith sent another Vision team to see the progress in the ADP.
 Jon Cash, Jenny May, David Nash, Natalie Reyes, Maria Rodriquez (also was on the 2010 Vision trip), and Pastor Jim Zazzera returned and reported on the accelerated rate the ADP was developing the Abaya area.
-Faith raised another $7,000 for the World Vision Horn of Africa Famine Relief effort.
-We held our second Faith Sunday July this year that also included the Ethiopian Orthodox Church congregation, who made our congregation authentic Ethiopian food, a formal coffee ceremony and performed music and dance in worship.
+Faith raised another $8,000 for the World Vision Horn of Africa Famine Relief effort.
+We held our second Faith Hope Sunday that also included the Ethiopian Orthodox Church congregation, who made our congregation authentic Ethiopian food, a formal coffee ceremony and performed music and dance in worship.

-In November, World Vision Donor Relations Field Liaison Tamiru Chewaka visited the Faith congregation to share how God is at work through World Vision and Faith church in Ethiopia.
+In November 2012, World Vision Donor Relations Field Liaison Tamiru Chewaka visited the Faith congregation to share how God is at work through World Vision and Faith church in Ethiopia.
 Tamiru served as our guide, interpreter and spiritual leader when Vision teams visited Abaya.
 While he was here the 2012 Vision team arranged to take Tamiru to the Golden Gate Bridge and walked across and back fulfilling one of his lifetime dreams.

 How does the ADP operate?

-World Vision empowers the local community by providing leadership and support through the funding of child sponsorships and project contributions.
-WV hires and trains people from the local community to do the infrastructure work.
+World Vision empowers the local community by providing leadership and support through the funding of child sponsorship and project contributions.
+WV hires and trains people from the local community to do the development work.
 The philosophy is that if they build it, they “own” it.
 They build it, they maintain it.
 Many organizations that do mission work in nations like Ethiopia often build a well and leave.
 Within a short period of time the wells go unmaintained and stop providing water simply because the organization doesn’t engage with the community by getting them involved training, building and maintaining the well.
-World Vision assesses the needs of the community with grassroots members of the local government, informal and spiritual leaders.
+World Vision assesses the needs of the community with grassroot members of the local government, informal and spiritual leaders.
 Once the assessment is complete, and prioritized, hiring and training and implementation of the program begins.
 The ADP is set up in 3 phases.
 Phase 1 World Vision does the assessment, hiring and building trust within the community.
-The Abaya ADP is completing phase 1 this fiscal year (2013) which ends September 30, 2013, year 5 of the program.
-At the completion of phase 1, a new assessment is made on the next steps of the program.
+The Abaya ADP is now in phase 2 of the program, the development phase.
+Phase 3 is the exit phase, turning all leadership to the community that is now self sustainable.
 The Abaya ADP is on an accelerated rate completing many projects well ahead of schedule and most likely will be completed in less than the expected 15 years.